itemis/itemis-blog/README.md

-# Editing Graphviz dot files with the GEF DOT Editor
+# Editing Graphviz *.dot files with the GEF DOT Editor

-**Graphviz dot files** are usual text files containing the textual representation of graph definitions.
-The structure of these dot files are defined by the [dot language](http://www.graphviz.org/content/dot-language) that provides more than 150 graph, node and edge attributes for the graph description.
+**[Graphviz](http://www.graphviz.org/) *.dot files** are usual text files containing the textual representation of graph definitions.
+The structure of these *.dot files are defined by the [dot language](http://www.graphviz.org/content/dot-language) that provides more than 150 graph, subgraph, node and edge attributes to influence the graph visualization.
 Some of these dot attribute values are distinct, some of them are following their own language specification and some of them depend on the previously defined dot attribute values.
 Remembering the name and the possible values of all these dot attributes or searching them continuously within the [official documentation](http://www.graphviz.org/content/attrs) not only ties up valuable resources, but also makes the entire process more error prone.
 And here is where the GEF DOT Editor could be of your assistance.

 **The GEF DOT Editor** is an [Xtext](https://www.eclipse.org/Xtext/)-based textual editor registered for *.dot files within the Eclipse Workbench UI.
 Amongst others, it provides support for the following features: